meg-simula/mri2fem-lectures/README.md

 Bergen's Porous Media Short Course Series in the Spring of 2021 .
 The lectures are given online via Zoom on Jan 15, 22 and 29 at 14-16 CET.

+Update: Also includes the slides of a Guest Lecture given as part of MAE 207: Finite Element Analysis for Coupled Problems at the University of California San Diego, Nov 8 2022.

 ## Lecture schedule ##

 I will roughly follow the following schedule each week: